MultiAlgoDev/OfficialXchangePOSv1/README.md

-Note:It is not the fake 2.0 MN coin POW that was listed on the Komodo exchange, Symbol XCG.
+Note:  It is not the fake 2.0 MN coin POW that was listed on the Komodo exchange, Symbol XCG.
 It's symbol will be announced closer to launch.
 It is important for the investor/traders to not validate XCG, as it is an unofficial fork.
+Discriminate carefully friends.